minnibb/tp/docs/UserGuide.md

 ClassHive contacts organized in a logical order, the `sort` command lets you arrange your contacts alphabetically by name or chronologically by when they were added, making it easier to scan through your list.

+_Before sorting by contacts' names in descending order:_
 ![sort command before](images/sortCommand.png)
+_After sorting by contacts' names in descending order:_
 ![sort command result](images/sortCommand2.png)

 Format: `sort by/[FIELD] [ORDER]`